Arachaphon/mycalculator/README.md

 **MyCalculator App| React + Vite**

-A responsive calculator application built using React and Vite.
+A calculator application built using React and Vite.
 Designed for clean user interaction and and Tailwind Css for modern styling.

 Live Demo:https://mycalculator-six-delta.vercel.app/